plone/plone.restapi/docs/source/introduction.md

 ---
 html_meta:
-  "description": ""
+  "description": "A hypermedia API provides an entry point to the API, which contains hyperlinks the clients can follow."
-  "property=og:description": ""
+  "property=og:description": "A hypermedia API provides an entry point to the API, which contains hyperlinks the clients can follow."
-  "property=og:title": ""
+  "property=og:title": "Introduction"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Introduction"
 ---

 # Introduction